imnotdruish/june-fit/README.md

+# Gym Web App

-# Mock Fitness web app to generate sets based on user input.
+This page generates exercise sets based on user input.
 This utilizes HTML, CSS, JavaScript on a React/Vite framework.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.